puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 ###Type: netscaler_route

-The IPv4 network address, netmask and gateway, in the following format:
+The IPv4 network address, netmask and gateway, in the format 'network/netmask:gateway':

 ~~~
-network/netmask:gateway eg 8.8.8.0/255.255.255.0:null
+8.8.8.0/255.255.255.0:null
 ~~~

-#### Parameters
+####Parameters

+All parameters, except where otherwise noted, are optional.
+Their default values are determined by your particular NetScaler setup.

 #####`advertise`